-What is it like to live and care for two young girls who have severe allergies?
-The good news is that it is all manageable.
-My husband and I have a very compassionate, understanding group of friends and family.
-In addition, we are part of an extremely supportive online community, which offers us many resources to help manage their health.
+What’s it like to live and care for two young girls who have allergies?
+The good news is that it’s manageable.
+We have a compassionate group of friends, classmates and family.
+In addition, we’re part of a supportive online community which offers us many resources to help manage their health.

-The bad news?
-Well, it is not always easy.
-You have to manage their health everyday.
-Our girls are 5 and 10 years old.
-Our youngest child, Aleena has life threatening food allergies to all tree nuts and peanuts except almonds.
-She is contact allergic to sesame seeds and tahini.
+It’s not always easy.
+We have to manage our children’s health everyday.
+Our youngest child, Aleena has multiple, anaphylactic food allergies.
+Keeping Aleena safe requires vigilance.
 Our eldest daughter, Saira has cold-induced asthma, eczema and seasonal allergies.
-She is prone to getting sick very often.
-Both daughters have been in and out of the hospital on multiple occasions.
+Both of my girls have been in and out of the hospital on multiple occasions.

-But like any new health condition that requires an adjustment, my husband and I realized that we needed to snap out of our funk and take control.
-We quickly realized that the only way we could keep both of our daughters safe was to know exactly what was in their food.
-So I started cooking everyday.
-And it gave me such peace to be in the kitchen because there was no more second-guessing ingredients in our food.
+Like any new health condition requiring an adjustment, my husband and I quickly realized that we needed to snap out of our funk and take control.
+The only way we could keep both of our daughters safe was to know exactly what was in their food.
+I started cooking everyday which gave me peace of mind because there was no more second-guessing ingredients.
 We were the ones controlling their health by cooking with organic, whole foods.
-This was how My Berkeley Kitchen came to fruition; a place to share my recipes and love of all things food related, with an allergy-friendly focus.
+This was how My Berkeley Kitchen came to fruition; a place to share recipes and love of all things food related, with an allergy-friendly focus.

-Allergy life is still not perfect.
-With any ongoing health condition, it is a work in progress but we now know that living with allergies means you must always be prepared and not paranoid.
+Living with allergies impact many facets of your life; emotional, social and physical.
+With any ongoing health condition, it’s a work in progress but we believe that living with allergies means you must be prepared and not paranoid.
 Living by this motto helps us manage our anxieties on a daily basis.